hamuro80/blackstomp/README.md

 - Provide BLE terminal client app and implement debug monitoring API via BLE, so the Serial port can be dedicated for MIDI

 # Change History
+* Version 2.1 Edited Gain Doubler sketch example to synchronize with the manual document.
 * Version 2.0
   + All sketches in the example now left the main loop empty to dedicate core 1 for audio processing task
   + Performance monitoring method runSystemMonitor has been added to the API, can be called after blackstompSetup when MIDI is not implemented